payabvashlab/SlicerDeid/README.md

 This software and its associated documentation are the intellectual property of Columbia University.
 Use, reproduction, or distribution of this software is prohibited without express written permission from Columbia University.

-Individuals or organizations wishing to use this software must contact Columbia University to obtain a license.
+Individuals or organizations wishing to use this software must contact Columbia University at techtransfer@adcu.columbia.edu to obtain a license.

 Permission to use the software may be granted free of charge on a case-by-case basis.

 Contact: sp4479@columbia.edu